 - Health.
 In addition to learning to eat right, our kids need to understand the importance of other healthy habits such as getting enough rest and exercise.
 This isn’t about trying to reach the world’s standards of beauty, but of taking care of ourselves in order to do all that God has called us to do.

 - Car maintenance & home repair.
 Once again, the ability to do things themselves saves money.
-It also means that they can know that the job is done well, and enjoy the sense of pride that comes with doing things yourself.
+It also means that they can know that the job is done well and enjoy the sense of pride that comes with doing things themselves.

 - Organization.
 How much time in life is wasted looking for and taking care of things?
 Organization allows us to find what we need when we need it.
 It helps us to be good stewards of our time and resources.

 - Productivity.
 Part of time management is the ability to use time to accomplish as much as possible when needed.
-When we are productive, we free up more time for spending it with others, serving, and worship.
-Teens and adults alike live in a world full of distractions, but they can learn to manage their time wisely and be productive when they work—whether in or outside of the home.
+When we are productive, we free up more time to spend with others and time for serving and worship.
+Teens and adults alike live in a world full of distractions, but they can learn to manage their time wisely and be productive when they work, whether in or outside of the home.

 A Plan for the Easiest High School Curriculum for Life Skills

 What’s the easiest high school curriculum for teaching life skills?
 Life.
 This is where real-world learning happens.
-Of course, you can use resources along the way, but it’s in day-to-day life alongside you where your teens will really apply all that they are learning.
-That doesn’t mean you have to be an expert in all the things, either.
-You can teach them how to be life-long learners as you figure these things out together.
+Of course, you can use resources along the way, but it’s in day-to-day life alongside you that your teens will really apply all that they are learning.
+That doesn’t mean you have to be an expert in all things, either.
+You can teach them how to be lifelong learners as you figure these things out together.

 Using a few of the ideas for life skills teens need listed above, let’s consider what it might look like to teach them to your teens.